LincolnCB/flocra-pulseq/README.md

 tx_warmup (float): Default 500 -- Warmup time to turn on tx_gate before Tx events in us.
 Will be overwritten if the PulSeq file includes a "tx_warmup" in the definitions.

+tx_zero_end (bool): Default True -- Force zero at the end of RF shapes

+grad_zero_end (bool): Default True -- Force zero at the end of Gradient/Trap shapes

 log_file (str): Default 'ps_interpreter' -- File (.log appended) to write run log into

 # Outputs